Freshman Application Requirements

 Testing Outside the U.S.

-Many students ask about test substitutions, and while we do not accept alternate exam scores in lieu of either the ACT or the SAT, we do provide guidelines for testing exemptions for international students who may be unable to access a testing site.
+Many students ask about test substitutions, and while we do not accept alternate exam scores in lieu of either the ACT or the SAT, we do provide guidelines for testing exemptions if no sittings of these tests are offered in your country.

 SAT Subject Tests

 SAT Subject Tests are optional.
 Because SAT Subject Test scores can highlight your areas of strength, we welcome the self-reporting of these results in your application.
-If you have taken a subject test more than once, it is fine to report your highest score.
+If you have taken a subject test more than once, you may report your highest score.

 Deadlines for Testing